Exhibition of Medical Humanities students’ work at the Wellcome Centre for Cultures and Environments of Health, Streatham Campus, University of Exeter

 Our last session as a small group took the form of an exhibition/exam, in which we critiqued and discussed each piece and the process in turn.
 The work appeared alongside all the other groups at the Medical Humanities end-of-year conference in June.

-I then arranged for the work to be exhibited in the library of the Wellcome Centre for Cultures and Environments of Health on Exeter University’s Streatham Campus.
+I then arranged and curated an exhibition of the work in the library of the Wellcome Centre for Cultures and Environments of Health on Exeter University’s Streatham Campus.

 The Centre “is dedicated to providing innovative approaches to enabling health and well-being across the life course.
 The Centre brings experts together from different disciplines.
 By combining their knowledge and skills the Centre can address health & well-being issues that affect people from all walks of life.”